SHK2805/genai-nlp-log-classification-1/README.md

   * In here we create `DataIngestion` class
 * **Step7**: Add **DataIngestion** class to `pipeline/data_ingestion.py` file
 * **Step8**: Add the pipeline to the `main.py` file and run the pipeline

+### Other pipelines
+* The other pipelines are similar to the data ingestion pipeline
+* The other pipelines are
+  * Data Validation
+  * Data Transformation
+  * Model Training
+    * This trains the BERT model and saves the model